 BST800 Assembly and Maintenance

 Although the main body with the flywheel, belt, and resistance elements comes pre-assembled, the rest still require user assembly.
-Therefore, you will have to attach the unit’s base bars, the pedals, front mast and tension cable, moving arms, fixed handlebars, and the fitness monitor.
+Therefore, you must attach the unit’s base bars, the pedals, the front mast and tension cable, moving arms, fixed handlebars, and the fitness monitor.

-Therefore, it may take up to two hours of your time, but the manual provides pretty clear assembly instructions.
+Therefore, it may take up to two hours, but the manual provides precise assembly instructions.
 Also, all the necessary tools for assembly come with the machine.

 - Solid frame with a low center of gravity for extra stability;

 - Compact design – does not take too much space;

 - Adjustable stabilizers on the rear base;

 - Transport wheels on the front base;